8891689/VanitySearch/README.md

 Starting keys set in 0.50 seconds
 2654.9 MK/s - 2^36.39 [0.00%] - RUN: 00:00:33.9|END: Too much bro - Found: 0

-Please note that -bits 256 will exceed the N of ECC and cause an error.
-Please do not exceed 256, or remove -bits 256 or -area A:B to ensure it is within the range of ECC.
-V1.0 version contains the original version that has been fixed.

 ```
 The results are saved to Results.txt by default